GlareDB/glaredb.github.io/index.md

 **GlareDB Cloud** is a fully managed offering of GlareDB with additional features for access management and compute resources.
 GlareDB Cloud is generally available to everyone with a [free tier].
 Get started at [console.glaredb.com].

-## Fully managed

-Whether you use our serverless compute (free) or create dedicated compute engines (paid plan), GlareDB Cloud is fully managed.
-With a few clicks, a GlareDB deployment will be ready and highly available for you to use.

-[Learn more about serverless and dedicated]

 [Postgres]: /docs/data-sources/supported/postgres/
 [Snowflake]: /docs/data-sources/supported/snowflake/